-EPC Question 3: Does the EPC support the Draft Gateway Master Plan Land Use Program, including the approximate initial range of 1,700 to 2,000 residential units?
+Council Question No. 3: Does the City Council support the Draft Gateway Master Plan Land Use Program in Table 4?

 4. Parking and Vehicle Trips.
 The different iterations of the Precise Plan over time included a "car-lite" theme-that parking supplies would be limited in order to meet the broad sustainability goals of reducing vehicle trips in the area.
 To that end, the Precise Plan includes a number of key policies and transit, bicycle, and pedestrian infrastructure projects to support different travel modes besides private vehicle usage.
 Notably, the Precise Plan also limits office parking to a maximum of 2.7 spaces per 1,000 square feet.